ssemyan/EventHubData/README.md

 will pause for 5 minutes before it tries to retrieve new metric values.

 Only the most recent metric values retrieved will be displayed and saved in a file in the local directory with the name *EventHubMetrics_[CURRENT_DATE].csv*

+This project is referenced in the blog post [Using the Azure REST APIs to Retrieve Event Hub Metrics](https://blogs.msdn.microsoft.com/cloud_solution_architect/2016/05/25/using-the-azure-rest-apis-to-retrieve-event-hub-metrics/)